-Gutter leaf guards, screens, and filters can reduce problems with clogged, overflowing gutters.
-This expert buying guide will help you choose the right gutter guards.
+Gutter leaf guards, screens, and filters help prevent clogged, overflowing gutters.
+This expert buying guide will help you choose the right gutter guards, offering pros and cons of gutter guard types.

 Rain gutters should be kept free of leaves and other debris.
 Otherwise, water will back up at the downspouts, filling them up.
 When this happens, the weight can dislodge or bend the gutters and—worse—the water will spill down the house, potentially damaging windows, doors, siding, and the foundation.